kalekdev/uni/semester-1/nus-1/notes.typ

 Link to EM waves

-Faraday's Law of Induction is coming soon :D
+Faraday's Law of Induction, Lenz's Law are coming soon :D